-- (i) In order to maintain the exemption under paragraph (b) of this section, a foreign private issuer shall publish, on an ongoing basis and for each subsequent fiscal year, in English, on its Internet Web site or through an electronic information delivery system generally available to the public in its primary trading market, the information specified in paragraph (b)(1)(iii) of this section. - (ii) An issuer must electronically publish the information required by paragraph (b)(2) of this section promptly after the information has been made public.

-- (i) The information required to be published electronically under paragraph (b) of this section is information that is material to an investment decision regarding the subject securities, such as information concerning: - (A) Results of operations or financial condition; - (B) Changes in business; - (C) Acquisitions or dispositions of assets; - (D) The issuance, redemption or acquisition of securities; - (E) Changes in management or control; - (F) The granting of options or the payment of other remuneration to directors or officers; and - (G) Transactions with directors, officers or principal security holders. - (ii) At a minimum, a foreign private issuer shall electronically publish English translations of the following documents required to be published under paragraph (b) of this section if in a foreign language: - (A) Its annual report, including or accompanied by annual financial statements; - (B) Interim reports that include financial statements; - (C) Press releases; and
+- (2)(i) In order to maintain the exemption under paragraph (b) of this section, a foreign private issuer shall publish, on an ongoing basis and for each subsequent fiscal year, in English, on its Internet Web site or through an electronic information delivery system generally available to the public in its primary trading market, the information specified in paragraph (b) (1)(iii) of this section. - (ii) An issuer must electronically publish the information required by paragraph (b)(2) of this section promptly after the information has been made public. - (3)(i) The information required to be published electronically under paragraph (b) of this section is information that is material to an investment decision regarding the subject securities, such as information concerning: - (A) Results of operations or financial condition; - (B) Changes in business; - (C) Acquisitions or dispositions of assets; - (D) The issuance, redemption or acquisition of securities;

-- (D) All other communications and documents distributed directly to security holders of each class of securities to which the exemption relates. - (c) The exemption under paragraph (b) of this section shall remain in effect until: - (1) The issuer no longer satisfies the electronic publication condition of paragraph (b)(2) of this section; - (2) The issuer no longer maintains a listing of the subject class of securities on one or more exchanges in a primary trading market, as defined under paragraph (b)(1) of this section; or - (3) The issuer registers a class of securities under section 12 of the Act or incurs reporting obligations under section 15(d) of the Act. - (d) Depositary shares registered on Form F-6 (§ 239.36 of this chapter), but not the underlying deposited securities, are exempt from section 12(g) of the Act under this paragraph.
+- (E) Changes in management or control; - (F) The granting of options or the payment of other remuneration to directors or officers; and - (G) Transactions with directors, officers or principal security holders. - (ii) At a minimum, a foreign private issuer shall electronically publish English translations of the following documents required to be published under paragraph (b) of this section if in a foreign language: - (A) Its annual report, including or accompanied by annual financial statements; - (B) Interim reports that include financial statements; - (C) Press releases; and - (D) All other communications and documents distributed directly to security holders of each class of securities to which the exemption relates. - (c) The exemption under paragraph (b) of this section shall remain in effect until: - (1) The issuer no longer satisfies the electronic publication condition of paragraph (b)(2) of this section; - (2) The issuer no longer maintains a listing of the subject class of securities on one or more exchanges in a primary trading market, as defined under paragraph (b)(1) of this section; or - (3) The issuer registers a class of securities under section 12 of the Act or incurs reporting obligations under section 15(d) of the Act. - (d) Depositary shares registered on Form F-6 (§ 239.36 of this chapter), but not the underlying deposited securities, are exempt from section 12(g) of the Act under this paragraph. - (e), (f) [Reserved by 73 FR 52768]

-[48 FR 46739, Oct.
-14, 1983, as amended at 49 FR 12689, Mar.
-30, 1984; 56 FR 30068, July 1, 1991; 65 FR 37676, June 15, 2000; 72 FR 16955, Apr.
-5, 2007; 73 FR 52768, Sept.
+[32 FR 7848, May 30, 1967; 48 FR 44476, Sept.
+29, 1983; 48 FR 46739, Oct.
+14, 1983; 49 FR 12689, March 30, 1984; 56 FR 30067, 30068, July 1, 1991; 65 FR 37676, June 15, 2000; 72 FR 16955, April 5, 2007; 73 FR 52768, Sept.
 10, 2008]